Citizens Against Ruining the Environment

 WE’LL KEEP YOU BUSY

-We always need and welcome volunteers!
+We always welcome volunteers!
+Or perhaps you need to meet a requirement for community service hours?
 We have an ever-expanding list of projects CARE could use help with.

 -